 Why should we take air pollution seriously?

 Outdoor air pollution comes from numerous sources including vehicle exhausts, industrial waste and the burning of fuels and refuse.
 The WHO estimates that outdoor air pollution leads to 4.2 million deaths every year, mostly from heart disease, stroke, chronic obstructive pulmonary disease (COPD), lung cancer and acute respiratory infections.
 Air pollution can also worsen pre-existing conditions.
 Indeed, allergy and asthma symptoms are worse in urban areas with high pollution.
-Similarly, health records in the Greater Manchester Combined Health Authority has shown that pollution worsened some outcomes of COVID-19.
+Similarly, studies have shown that pollution worsens responses and outcomes to respiratory infections such as flu and COVID-19.
 The health effects of air pollution are unevenly distributed across the population with groups, such as the elderly, children and those with pre-existing health conditions, being the most vulnerable.
 In addition, people living in deprived areas are among the most vulnerable citizens since they are more likely to live next to busy roads or industrial areas with less access to high-quality medical care.
 Working to tackle pollution and ensure clean air is a UK priority as demonstrated by the clean air strategy and Clean Air Day national campaigns.

 The Ardwick Climate Action Community A6 Closure Event